|Project by reedwood||posted 1251 days ago||2419 views||4 times favorited||9 comments|

 Since the cabinet is hanging on the wall, the back is 3/4” thick and strengthened to withstand a 16 yr. old hopping up on it.

 The finish is a black dye stain which turns black red in the light.
-Two coats of water base finish, at the insistance of the cabinet finisher.
-I still prefer oil base.
+Three coats of water base finish.

 It looks awesome, but shows any water splash so you have to wipe it down every time.
 The client was aware and fine with that from the beginning.
 No kids and she’s very tidy.

-The huge whirlpool and deck were removed and a 7×8 two person shower “room” was created with Grohe body sprays, a rain shower head, 2 arm hinged, adj. shower heads, 2 handheld wands, 3 diverters, and 2-12×18 soap niches laid out to sink into the tile pattern.
+The huge whirlpool and deck were removed and a 7×8 two person shower “room” was created with Grohe body sprays, a rain shower head, two arm hinged adj. shower heads, two handheld wands, three diverters, and two 12×18 soap niches laid out so it sinks into the tile pattern.

-The existing 3 panel entry doors were replaced with 2 – 3/8” opaque glass doors mounted on a new rift oak door jam and trim to match cabinets.
+The existing three panel entry doors were replaced with two – 3/8” opaque glass doors mounted on a new rift oak door jam and trim to match cabinets.
 We used two way, self closing shower door hinges.

-There are 2 custom disappearing maple medicine cabinets on either side.
+There are two custom disappearing maple medicine cabinets on either side.

 The toilet rm. pocket door was replaced with a very opaque glass fullview door.